arturaskuzminas/SeleniumHomework/README.md

 # SeleniumHomework

-All tests are working properly.
+All tests are working as expected.